pemcg/manageiq-automation-howto-guide/chapter17/catalogiteminitialization.md

 The State Machine greatly simplifies the process of customising the provisioned VMs, using values read from the service dialog.
 It does this by setting _options\_hash_ values or tags in the child and grandchild _miq\_request\_task_ objects, from specially constructed service dialog element names.
 It also allows us to very simply specify a new unique name and description for the resulting Service.

-The schema for the _CatalogItemInitialization_ Instance is as follows...
+The schema for the _CatalogItemInitialization_ Instance is as follows:

 ![screenshot](images/screenshot7.png?)